meshcloud/meshcloud-docs/docs/meshcloud.groups.md

 title: User Groups
 ---

-Within the Meshcloud platform we differentiate the following groups for users of normal customers.
+Within the meshcloud platform we differentiate the following groups for users of normal customers.
 The groups that are available for Partner and Admin customers are described in the [Administration](administration.index.md) section.

 - **Customer Admin**: Has full access to the meshCustomer.
 He can create projects, manage users of the customer and more.
 He also has full access to project resources.
 - **Customer Employee**: Has access to customer projects he is assigned to and full access to their resources.
 Customer Employees need to be granted access to projects by a Customer Admin.
 They cannot create new projects or grant access to other users.